 - Adjust Google Maps Street View by clicking the left and right arrows on the Street View image until you see your house.

-Click the Report a Problem link at the bottom-left corner of the Street View image.
+- Click the Report a Problem link at the bottom-right corner of the Street View image.

 - It will take you to a page to Report Inappropriate Street View.
 Here you can ask to have any number of things blurred, including the picture of your house.